Corps Altsachsen Dresden: Foundation of Franconia

 During the late 1800s, fraternities began forming fraternity circles and umbrella organizations.
 Differences in opinion about tolerance and general politics led to the end of honorable greeting and fencing with certain types of fraternities, such as the Cheruscia Dresden in 1899.
 This led to problems trying to maintain a high level of fencing engagements among similar fraternities, which is why five of Polyhymnia's fraternity brothers founded the "fencing fraternity Franconia Dresden" ("Freischlagende Verbindung Franconia", later "Corps Franconia Dresden") in Juli of 1899.
 Monetary stimulus for the new fraternity was provided by Polyhymnia's alumni-organisation.
 Both "fencing fraternities", not yet Corps at that point, formed the Dresden Fraternity Cartel ("Dresdner Verbindungs-Cartell" D.V.C.) to rival and engage in regular social and fencing events.

 Joining the Weinheimer Senioren-Convent

-To guarantee her members reliable means to fence with other fraternities of like principles, Polyhymnia joint the Weinheimer Senioren-Convent (WSC) in 1927 and was renamed Corps Altsachsen.
+To guarantee her members reliable means to fence with other fraternities of like principles, Polyhymnia joined the Weinheimer Senioren-Convent (WSC) in 1927 and was renamed Corps Altsachsen.
 The name change from Polyhymnia to Corps Altsachsen happened in compliance with WSC rules for fraternity names at that time.
 Likewise, most of the local fraternities merged to form similar umbrella organizations in the following years.
 From that point on, most of the social activity, such as eloquent balls as well as fencing engagements became limited to like-minded fraternities, the German Student Corps.